 The Company has several service agreements with The Siam Commercial Bank Public Company Limited and Mahisorn Co., Ltd. for a period of 3 years.
 Either of the parties shall be entitled to terminate the agreements by giving a 60-day prior notice to another party.
 The service expenses are payable monthly as specified in the agreements.

+The Siam Commercial Bank Public Company Limited has a product and service referral agreement with the Company.
+This agreement is effective until the written of cancellation notice is provided.
+Either of the parties shall be entitled to terminate the agreements by giving a 30-day prior notice to another party.
+The service expenses are payable monthly as specified in the agreement.

+The Company has advisory agreement with SCB 10X Co., Ltd. This agreement is effective until the written of cancellation notice is provided.
+Either of the parties shall be entitled to terminate the agreements by giving a 30-day prior notice to another party.
+The service expenses are payable quarterly as specified in the agreement.

 Rendering of service agreements